mustafaaloko/elasticquent5/readme.md

 _Elasticsearch for Eloquent Laravel 5 Models_

-**Note:**: Aloko\Elasticquent is a built on top of [adamfairholm/Elasticquent](https://github.com/adamfairholm/Elasticquent) which was built for Laravel 4.x.
+**Note:** Aloko\Elasticquent is a built on top of [adamfairholm/Elasticquent](https://github.com/adamfairholm/Elasticquent) which was built for Laravel 4.x.
 As the author of [that package](https://github.com/adamfairholm/Elasticquent), didn't merge the pull requests for changes to be compatible with Laravel 5.
 I decided to publish this one.

 Elasticquent makes working with [Elasticsearch](http://www.elasticsearch.org/) and [Eloquent](http://laravel.com/docs/eloquent) models easier by mapping them to Elasticsearch types.
 You can use the default settings or define how Elasticsearch should index and search your Eloquent models right in the model.